IDENTIFYING AND SUPPORTING CHILDREN SUFFERING FROM TRAUMA

 ScreenTIME is part of the National Child Traumatic Stress Network (NCTSN) and is funded through a five-year federal Substance Abuse and Mental Health Services Administration (SAMHSA) grant to CHDI.

 How to Receive ScreenTIME Training

-The Trauma ScreenTIME training course is now available at www.traumascreentime.org.
+The Trauma ScreenTIME Core Course and Trauma ScreenTIME Schools Course are now available at www.traumascreentime.org.

 ScreenTIME Partners and Experts